lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

 Follow the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in order to configure the CLI to use the credentials.

+[^1]: [Official website](https://aws.amazon.com/training/awsacademy/) of the *AWS Academy*

-#### 8. Which AWS services are supported with the AWS Academy program?
+## Which AWS services are supported with the AWS Academy program?

-Please refer to [this document](./.assets/AWS-Academy-Learner-Lab_Foundational-Services_20211002.pdf) in order to find out which services are available in an AWS Academy account.
+Please refer to [this document](/assets/AWS-Academy-Learner-Lab_Foundational-Services_20211002.pdf) in order to find out which services are available in an AWS Academy account.
 Alternatively, you may find these information in mentioned in *6.8*.
 Furthermore, please be aware that all services are located in the `us-east-1` or `us-west-2` regions, hence hosted outside of the european jurisdiction (no GDPR etc.).

-#### 9. Which public DNS provider offers free domain registration and allows automated record creation?
+## Which public DNS provider offers free domain registration and allows automated record creation? {id="dns-provider-free-and-automation"}

 A non-exhaustive list of public DNS providers: